Microsoft Entra ID Protection notifications

-- Optionally you can Add custom email here users defined must have the appropriate permissions to view the linked reports in the Azure portal.
+- Optionally you can Add custom email here users defined must have the appropriate permissions to view the linked reports.

-Configure the users at risk email in the Azure portal under Azure Active Directory > Security > Identity Protection > Users at risk detected alerts.
+Configure the users at risk email in the Microsoft Entra admin center under Protection > Identity Protection > Users at risk detected alerts.

 Weekly digest email